Financial-Times/content-tree/libraries/from-bodyxml/go/README.md

 # XML to Content Tree Transformer

 ## Overview
 The Transformer converts external XHTML-formatted document into content tree.
-It supports bodyXML format stored in the **internalComponent** collection.
+It supports the bodyXML format used in the main content store within the Content & Metadata platform — specifically, in the **internalComponent** collection.

 ## Usage